cfengine/documentation/reference/components/cf-agent.markdown

 ### default_timeout

-**Description:** The value of `default_timeout` represents the maximum time a network connection should attempt to connect or read from server.
+**Description:** The value of `default_timeout` represents the maximum time a network connection should attempt to connect.

 The time is in seconds.
 It is not a guaranteed number, since it depends on system behavior.